isc-projects/bind9/bin/dnssec/dnssec-keygen.rst

 Generated Keys
 ~~~~~~~~~~~~~~

-When ``dnssec-keygen`` completes successfully, it prints a string of the
+When :program:`dnssec-keygen` completes successfully, it prints a string of the
 form ``Knnnn.+aaa+iiiii`` to the standard output.
 This is an
 identification string for the key it has generated.